Lansing, MI Solar Panels

 Learn MoreFrequently Asked Questions

-No, Lansing does not have traditional net metering.
-Lansing Board of Water & Light (LBWL) ended 1:1 net metering on November 1, 2022, replacing it with a net billing program.
+No, Lansing does not have traditional 1:1 net metering.
+The Lansing Board of Water & Light (LBWL) ended net metering on November 1, 2022, and now operates under a Distributed Generation Policy.